 Both beans and lentils are inexpensive to buy and simple to prepare.
 Canned beans and lentils have a shelf-life of 2 to 5 years, while dried beans and lentils can easily be stored for 10 years or more.
-(1) Both beans and lentils are a good source of fibre and vegetarian protein and are versatile ingredients that can be made into soups, stews, salads, burgers and dips.
+(1) Both beans and lentils are good sources of fiber and vegetarian protein and are versatile ingredients that can be made into soups, stews, salads, burgers, and dips.

 2. Canned Tuna, Salmon & Sardines

 They may not be the sexiest foods, but canned tuna and other seafood products are great sources of protein and are incredibly nutrient-dense.
 In fact, a 100-gram serving of sardines contains 24 grams of protein, 68% of your daily value of vitamin D and 149% of your daily value of vitamin B12.
 (2) Canned seafood can be eaten on its own, made into sandwiches, or added to a salad, casserole or pasta dish for a boost of protein.
 To ensure you are getting the healthiest canned seafood, be sure to avoid options packed in vegetable oil and choose brands packed in water or olive oil.